OSA implementation timeline

 - May 2025: DSIT published its final statement of strategic priorities for online safety.

-Quarter four and Beyond: October, November, December
+Q4 2025 and Beyond: October, November, December

-- Early 2026: Ofcom is expected to launch its consultations on the various additional duties on categorised services.
+- Early 2026: Ofcom is expected to publish its (delayed) register of categorised services and launch its consultations on the various additional duties on categorised services.

 - TBC 2026: revised illegal harms codes of practice.